ofmla/devito-wiki/Quick-start-notes-on-dev-with-OpenMP-5.md

 **Quick start:** If you just want to install llvm-9 or llvm-10 binaries on your linux box then just follow the instructions on https://apt.llvm.org/

+Before writing lots of OpenMP 5 code please note that the **full standard has not yet been implemented**.
+Check what you are coding against https://clang.llvm.org/docs/OpenMPSupport.html#openmp-implementation-details

 --

 #### Short FAQ: